abrahamlaria/static-website/content/management/leadership-skills-for-software-architects.md

 ## Leadership techniques.
 1. Keep it simple.

-   . . .Clarity and simplicity are two of the keys to successful leadership.
+  * Clarity and simplicity are two of the keys to successful leadership.